 Since then, the number of veterinary school seats has increased annually 1.8 percent on average, according to the Association of American Veterinary Medical Colleges.
 Total enrollment for the 28 U.S. veterinary schools and colleges hit 10,873 for the 2010-2011 academic year.
 For the next five years, the annual growth rate projected by the association's advocacy survey data will slow to 0.5 percent.
 That figure includes anticipated seat increases at existing U.S. veterinary schools and colleges (see JAVMA, Feb.
-1, 2011, page 261) but not the potential addition of more programs in the United States or accreditation of foreign veterinary schools and colleges.
+1, 2011) but not the potential addition of more programs in the United States or accreditation of foreign veterinary schools and colleges.

 On the one hand, more graduates could be a much-needed solution to veterinary shortages in certain areas.